 - Repeat this procedure for all speakers.
 If there is no noise playing from one or more speakers, make sure that your device is configured to the correct speaker configuration and that your speakers are connected to the device.
 Ensure that the device's firmware is also properly recognizing each speaker.

-Adjust the Master Output to a comfortable or slightly louder-than-normal listening level for Measurement and then proceed.
+- Adjust the Master Output to a normal or slightly louder-than-normal listening level for Measurement and then proceed.

 If you receive a Signal-to-Noise Ratio error during Measurement, you will need to increase Master Output or decrease Mic Gain at the Volume Calibration stage.